Food Service Worker (FSW) Program - Full Time / Part-Time

 Student should meet the following minimum requirements:

-• An Ontario Secondary School Diploma or equivalent, or
+• An Ontario Secondary School Diploma or equivalent (Grade 12 04 more in case of International Student), or

 • Students are 18 years of age or older and pass a qualifying CAAT with Grade D.